Bursledon Windmill: Restoration of the windmill

 Between 1978 and 1991, the mill was restored by the Hampshire Buildings Preservation Trust.
 The sails were replaced in 1990 and the mill opened to the public in May 1991.

 Ongoing maintenance of the windmill

 In February 2012, the start of a major restoration to the windmill began.
 The first stage saw the removal of the wooden lattices that make up the sails.
 This work was in preparation for the replacement of the windshaft which had reached the end of its natural life.
 The work was completed in November 2014.

 The Mill is owned by Hampshire Buildings Preservation Trust (Ltd) and was leased to Hampshire County Council on a 35 year full repairing lease, and in 2014 the lease was renewed for a further 10 years in 2014/15.
 In 2014 the windmill was sublet by Hampshire County Council to the Hampshire Cultural Trust as part of a larger transfer of museums from Hampshire County Council and Winchester City Council.

 In April 2024 the windmill closed to the public due to financial difficulties.

+The board of Hampshire Buildings Preservation Trust worked towards opening it up again for guided tours and events. and in September 2026 it was announced that the National Lottery Heritage Fund had awarded £247,000 for the "Turning Around the Burseldon Windmill" project.
+The project supports a programme of repairs and improvements to the site including the reinstatement of its sails.
+Eastleigh Borough Council's Bursledon, Hamble and Hound Local Area Committee also supported the bid by allocating £25,000 in match funding.
+The windmill will reopen in Spring/Summer 2027.